MODIFICATIONS & ENFORCEMENT

 A modification is essentially an amendment of an original divorce decree first issued by the court.
 A party may divorce one day and settle on a child custody arrangement, but fast forward five years and the children have matured and their needs have changed.

 Enforcing Custody And Support Orders In Georgia

 Enforcing a divorce decree is essentially a way to impose the original conditions each party has agreed to in the divorce decree.
 It may be necessary because one party has failed to pay the other stipulated child support payments.
 It could also be because a party has veered outside the original stipulations of a child custody arrangement.

 Helping With Family Law Matters Since 1984

 If you need assistance with modifying or enforcing a family law arrangement, we can help.
-With offices in Cartersville, Calhoun and Dalton, we serve clients throughout north Georgia.
+With offices in Cartersville, Georgia, we serve clients throughout north Georgia.

 Our lawyers are happy to meet with you to discuss your situation and walk you through the process and steps needed to find a solution right for your circumstance.